 A new Alaska Airlines Platinum Plus® Mastercard® credit card from MBNA could take you places.
 If approved, you could receive new Alaska Airlines benefits and start earning more Mileage Plan™ miles.

-A companion voucher is one way to potentially save some big bucks on a trip.
+A companion voucher is one way to save some big bucks on a trip potentially.
 They’re pretty simple to use.
-All you do is buy one ticket for yourself, and you bring someone else with you for a set fee, plus standard taxes and fees.
+All you do is buy one ticket for yourself and bring someone else with you for a set fee, plus standard taxes and fees.

 Why this one?
 It’s the cheapest companion voucher around – costing only US$99 plus taxes and fees anywhere Alaska Airlines flies.
 For example, leave from a US airport, and the taxes and fees start at just US$22.
-A super cheap flight for a travelling companion.
+It’s a super cheap flight for a travelling companion.

 With the voucher, this CardCard earns you 1 mile for every $1 spent (valued at up to 2.3 cents each), comes with a sign-up bonus worth up to $460, and includes seven types of insurance.